openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 commit(): Promise&lt;void&gt;;

-Commits transactions in the KV store.
+Commits transactions in this KV store.
 This method uses a promise to return the result.

 -   Return value